hielfx/faceit-user-microservice/README.md

 The main difference is development mode builds the project, along with a subscriber sidecar and the databases; while the local mode just starts the mongodb and redis database, using both docker-compose

 ### Running in "local" mode

+Local mode means "database only": the docker-compose will only start the databases, the server and sidecar should be run separately.
+This is for the developer convenience.

 To run the project in "local" mode, first the databses should be already up.
 The following commands will start the databases and the project: